 Types of IT Jobs: 9 Critical Roles Worth Exploring

-You’re the go-to in your family whenever someone has a question about their smartphone or trouble with their laptop.
+You’re the go-to person in your family whenever someone has a question about their smartphone or trouble with their laptop.
 Growing up, you loved taking a peek inside your old desktop computer’s tower casing, staring in awe of the futuristic-looking internal components and wondering what each does.
-Computers have fascinated you since childhood, and that fascination has not faded as you’ve grown older.
+Computers have interested you since childhood, and that fascination has not faded as you’ve grown older.

 Now that you’re beginning to explore your potential career options, you might be strongly considering turning your interest in computers and technology into a viable career path.
 The good news is that there are a lot of options when it comes to information technology careers—the only challenge may be finding the right path for you.
-To help you get a better understanding of what’s out there, we’ll break down different types of IT job categories and then explore the details of 9 common roles in this field.
+To help you get a better understanding of what’s out there, we’ll break down different types of IT job categories and then explore the details of nine common roles in IT.